• Skip to main content

 Igan Generator Cover on Duromax XP13000Eh

-I recently ordered a new DuroMax XP13000EH Dual Fuel Portable Generator and I’m using an IGAN generator cover while it’s running instead of the plywood sheet I used to use with my old generator.
-The IGAN is a fantastic “generator cover while running” solution that is designed to be used even when the generator is running!
+I recently ordered a new DuroMax XP13000EH Dual Fuel Portable Generator.
+I’m using an IGAN generator cover while it’s running instead of the plywood sheet I used to use with my old generator.
+The IGAN is a fantastic “generator cover while running” solution designed to be used even when the generator is running!

-Personally, I used to build my own DIY generator cover for my old generator by putting it under a tree during a storm (i.e. when it was raining or snowing) and then I covered the generator with a large sheet of plywood that was strapped to the generator’s frame with a couple of red bungee cords.
-Not the prettiest DIY generator cover you’ve ever seen, but it worked.
+I used to build my own DIY generator cover for my old generator by putting it under a tree during a storm (i.e., when it was raining or snowing).
+Then, I covered the generator with a large sheet of plywood strapped to the generator’s frame with a couple of red bungee cords.
+It’s not the prettiest homemade generator cover while running you’ve ever seen, but it worked.

 plywood and bungee cord diy rain cover for running generator